 - The years of service is the amount credited by CalPERS to a member while he or she is employed in this group (or for other periods that are recognized under the employer's contract with CalPERS).
 For a member who has earned service with multiple CalPERS employers, the benefit from each employer is calculated separately according to each employer's contract, and then added together for the total allowance.
 Any unused sick leave accumulated at the time of retirement will be converted to credited service at a rate of 0.004 years of service for each day of sick leave. - The final compensation is the monthly average of the member's highest 36 or 12 consecutive months' full-time equivalent monthly pay (no matter which CalPERS employer paid this compensation).
 The standard benefit available to all members is 36 months.
-Employers have the option of providing a final compensation equal to the highest 12 consecutive months by contracting for this class 1 optional benefit. - For employees covered by the modified formula, the final compensation is offset by \$133.33 (or by one third if the final compensation is less than \$400).
-Employers have the option to contract for the class 3 benefit that will eliminate the offset applicable to the final compensation of employees covered by a modified formula.
+Employers have the option of providing a final compensation equal to the highest 12 consecutive months by contracting for this Class 1 optional benefit.
+Final compensation must be defined by the highest 36 consecutive months' pay under the 1.5% at 65 formula.

-The Miscellaneous Service Retirement benefit is not capped.
-The Safety Service Retirement benefit is capped at 90% of final compensation.
+- Employees must be covered by Social Security with the 1.5% at 65 formula.
+Social Security is optional for all other benefit formulas.
+For employees covered by the modified formula, the final compensation is offset by \$133.33 (or by one third if the final compensation is less than \$400).
+Employers have the option to contract for the Class 3 benefit that will eliminate the offset applicable to the final compensation of employees covered by a modified formula. - The Miscellaneous Service Retirement benefit is not capped.
+The Safety Service Retirement benefit is capped at 90 percent of final compensation.